deatrich/linux-home-server/prepare-installation.md

 /dev/sde2       499712 12969983 12470272  5.9G 83 Linux
 ```

-So there are 2 partitions; the first (/dev/sde1) is a small boot partition
+There are 2 partitions; the first (/dev/sde1) is a small boot partition
 whose type is FAT32, and the second (/dev/sde2) is the minimal 6 GB Linux
 partition.
-Though this microSD is 256 GB only the first 6 GB is currently used.
+Though this microSD is 256 GB, only the first 6 GB is currently
-The automatic installation process will expand the partition right to the
+used.
+The automatic installation process will expand the partition right
-maximum extend of its partition or of un-allocated space.
+to the maximum extend of its partition or of un-allocated space.
 Most Linux
 installation images allow you to choose your disk partitioning; the
-Raspberry Pi installation image does not.
+Raspberry Pi Ubuntu installation image does not.

 However, it is possible and useful to
 [modify the pre-installation partitioning](#mod-partition)